sh8455/YOLOv5-based-Plant-Stem-Node-Detection-and-Clipping/README.md

 # YOLOv5-based-Plant-Stem-Node-Detection-and-Clipping

+## Introduction
-This is a project to develop a YOLOv5 based model for recognizing plant stem nodes and a cutting code that can be used by a machine.
+- This is a project to develop a YOLOv5 based model for recognizing plant stem nodes and a cutting code that can be used by a machine.